Arthur W. Vanaman: Air Force

 Vanaman was commissioned a first lieutenant in the US Army Air Service on July 1, 1920.
 Through the 1920s and 1930s, he advanced through the ranks as a procurement and engineering officer.
 In 1937, he graduated from the Army War College.
 Soon after, he was appointed as an attaché to Berlin.
 In August 1941, Vanaman returned to the United States to take a post as Secretary of the Air Staff in Washington, D.C.
 By 1944, Vanaman had attained the rank of Brigadier General and was serving as Chief of Intelligence for the Eighth Air Force in England, under the command of Lt.
 Gen. Jimmy Doolittle.
 In this role, he was privy to many of the Allies' most highly classified programs, including Ultra.

+While in Berlin Vanaman had an affair with a German journalist, Katrin Janecke.
+Between 1941 and 1945 Janecke kept a diary in English addressed to 'Van', and once visited him while he was a prisoner of war.
+Despite Janecke's hopes that he would divorce his wife and marry her, Vanaman did not renew contact with Janecke after the war.
+The diary survives in the archives of Amherst College, Massachusetts.

 Capture and imprisonment

 On June 27, 1944, Vanaman went on a routine bombing mission as an observer.
 His B-17 was hit by flak and caught fire, causing the pilot to order the crew to bail out.
 Vanaman and four other airmen jumped, landing in the French countryside between Contay and Puisieux on the Somme.
 The rest of the crew stayed in the plane and returned safely to England once the fire went out.
 The four airmen were able to evade capture, but Vanaman, who had been injured in the jump, was immediately captured by the Germans.
 He became one of the highest-ranked American POWs of the Second World War.
+Despite his fear that he'd be interrogated and give up the classified information he'd been entrusted with, the Germans never questioned him.
+During his captivity at night he covered his mouth with a bandage in case he talked in his sleep.

 Vanaman was imprisoned at Stalag Luft III.
 In 1945, Nazi officials separated Vanaman and Colonel Delmar T. Spivey from the other prisoners and brought them to Berlin in an attempt to conduct clandestine peace negotiations.